-Depreciation expense for the years ended December 31, 2022 and 2021 was \$3,264,906 and \$2,943,069 respectively.
+Depreciation expense for the years ended December 31, 2023 and 2022 was \$3,143,441 and \$3,264,906, respectively.

-Note 7.
+Note 6.
 Leases

 The Organization leases buildings used as store locations and training centers throughout lower South Carolina under long-term non-cancellable operating lease agreements.
-These leases expire at various terms over the next 14 years, and several have options for extension after the expiration of their initial term.
-Monthly payments range from \$13,325 to \$39,583 and some have escalating fee schedules which range from 2% to 10% increase each year.
+These leases expire at various terms over the next 13 years, and several have options for extension after the expiration of their initial term.
+Monthly payments range from \$3,710 to \$39,583 and some have escalating fee schedules which range from 2% to 10% increase each year.
 The Organization's lease agreements do not contain any material residual value guarantees or material restrictive covenants.

-The Organization also leases vehicles and office equipment under long-term non-cancellable operating leases which expire over various terms over the next 5 years.
+The Organization also leases vehicles and office equipment under long-term non-cancellable operating leases which expire over various terms over the next year.
 Monthly payments range from \$137 to \$12,694.

 Right-of-use assets represent the Organization's right to use an underlying asset for the lease term and lease obligations represent the Organization's obligation to make lease payments arising from the lease.
 Lease obligations are recognized at the implementation date based on the present value of the lease payments over the lease term.
-Right-of-use assets are recognized at the implementation date as the initial measurement of the lease liability, plus payments made prior to the lease implementation and any initial direct costs.
-As most of the Organization's leases do not provide an implicit rate, the Organization uses its incremental borrowing rate based on the information available at the implementation date in determining the present value of the lease payments.
+Right-of-use assets are recognized at the implementation date as the initial measurement of the lease liability, plus payments made prior to the lease implementation uses its incremental borrowing rate based on the information available at the implementation date in determining the present value of the lease payments.
 Expenses are recognized on a straight-line basis over the lease term for operating leases.
 Short-term leases have a lease term of twelve months or less.
 The Organization recognizes short-term leases on a straight-line basis and does not record a related right-of-use asset or lease obligation for such contracts.

-Lease expense relating to these leases for the year ended December 31, 2022 was \$2,410,880 and is included in occupancy and overhead expenses in the combined statement of functional expenses.
+Lease expense relating to these leases for the year ended December 31, 2023 and 2022 was \$2,415,043 and \$2,410,880, respectively.
+These amounts are included in occupancy and overhead expenses in the combined statement of functional expenses.

-The weighted average discount rate for operating leases as of December 31, 2022 was 3%.
-The weighted average remaining lease term for operating leases as of December 31, 2022 was 10 years.
+The weighted average discount rate for operating leases as of December 31, 2023 was 3%.
+The weighted average remaining lease term for operating leases as of December 31, 2023 was 9 years.